matthew-c-keller/FISHR2/README.md

 # To Compile FISHR2:
 - Navigate to folder where the makefile exists and type 'make' in your command line.
-- This will create a binary file FISHR2 in the directory.
+- This will create a binary file FISHR2 in the "binaries" directory.
 - To execute the program refer to the examples below or the R example file above.